Reactions of Aromatic Molecules

 If you start comparing reactions, you should see that the key mechanism of electrophilic aromatic substitution doesn’t really change except for the identity of the electrophile.

-What really give each reaction its unique flavor is how the electrophile is activated, either by Lewis acid (chlorination, bromination) or Brønsted acid (nitration, sulfonation) catalysis.
+What really give each reaction its unique flavor is how the electrophile is activated, either by Lewis acid catalysis (chlorination, bromination) or Brønsted acid catalysis (nitration, sulfonation).

 In the next post, we’ll cover the fifth and sixth of the six key electrophilic aromatic substitution reactions: Friedel-Crafts alkylation and Friedel-Crafts acylation, and how they are used to form new carbon-carbon bonds on aromatic rings.